Clemi05/Clemi05/README.md

 <h1 align="center">Hi 👋, I'm Clément Azalbert or Clémi</h1>
 <h3>I am a passionate and motivated Java fullstack developer from Paris.
-I just graduated from the web development bootcamp: Le Wagon.
+I graduated from the web development bootcamp, Le Wagon and also from a POEI in Java.
 I am  a curious, patient and fast-learner person.
 Expect coding, I love rugby, cooking and animals (especially my dog and my cat).</h3>

 - 🔭 I’m currently working **on some projects and Codecademy path to develop my skills in Java and Angular.**
 - 🌱 I’m currently learning **Java and Angular**.